tandrewnichols/task-master/README.md

 ## Summary

 `grunt.loadTasks` is a nice way to separate out tasks into separate files and keep your Gruntfile from getting hairy, but there's no clean way to do the same with configuration.
-This module is a (very) small wrapper that allows both tasks and configuration to be abstracted out of your Gruntfile into separate modules.
+This module is a small wrapper that allows both tasks and configuration to be abstracted out of your Gruntfile into separate modules.

-**NOTE: This is different than `taskmaster`, which is some sort of task runner written by someone who must not know that grunt exists.**
+**NOTE: This is different than `taskmaster` (without the hyphen), which is some sort of task runner written by someone who must not know that grunt exists.**

 ## Usage

 Step 1: Define your tasks and configuration in separate files where the name of the file corresponds to the name of the task.
+Task-master can load `.js`, `.coffee`, `.json`, and `.yml`, so specify your configuration in whatever format you prefer.
+Obviously, however, if you need dynamic functionality, you'll need to use `.js` or `.coffee`.

 ```
 tasks